Commercial Affairs Manager, Irish Pharmaceutical Healthcare Association (IPHA)

 Antimicrobial resistance (AR) has been identified as a serious threat to global public health, governments and society.

-It occurs when a disease develops a resistance to the medicines used to treat it, which can lead to treatment failure and an increase in the spread of disease.
+It occurs when a disease develops a resistance to the medicines treating it, which can lead to treatment failure and increased spread of disease.
 Some examples include HIV, Malaria and tuberculosis (TB).

 Hough says, “one of the key recommendations of the WHO is to encourage the development of new drugs and vaccines to help reduce AR.
 Vaccines can help this fight by protecting people against developing infectious diseases in the first place, which in turn reduces the need for antibiotics and therefore the speed of AR development.
 With over 250 vaccines in development vaccines can play a key role in this fight now and into the future.”